Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 How do I know which generation Connext I have?

-Measure the viewable screen area diagonally.
-Gen 2 (2019–2024) uses the Murphy/Enovation HV700 TCS platform (F4Y-U8K12-11-00).
+Gen 2 (2019–2024) uses part F4Y-U8K12-11-00 on the Murphy/Enovation HV700 TCS platform.
 Gen 1 (2015–2018) uses F3F-U8K12-40 or similar.
-If unsure, send MTC Screens a photo of your unit and back label.
+If unsure, send MTC Screens a photo of your unit and the label on the back — they'll confirm before you order.

 Can I just re-glue it myself to save money?